rigaswan/FlaskToDoList/README.md

 # Flask Web Development
 #### Video Demo:  <URL HERE>
-#### Description:
+### Description:

 Welcome to my Flask-powered website, accessible [here](http://rigas.pythonanywhere.com/).
 This web application enhances your productivity and convenience through three distinct services, each designed to make your life easier.
+The file [app.py](app.py) is the main python program.
+It holds the web application.
+You can find all the html files in the [templates](templates/) folder.
+The [TDL.db](TDL.db) stores the users' data and the corrsponding to-do-list.
+Sqlite was used for updating the database.

 ### 1. To-do List:
 Organize your tasks effortlessly with our intuitive to-do list feature.
 Add new tasks through the user-friendly textarea, and mark them as completed to keep track of your accomplishments.
 The power to stay organized is now at your fingertips.